Quick Bible quiz: Name one African person in the Bible.

 The tension of this passage is easy to miss without some cultural understanding of Samaritan people and their relationship to the Israelites.
 In her Priscilla Papers article “A More Excellent Way,” Brenda Salter McNeil says the Samaritan race formed through intermarriages between Israelites and people of conquering nations.
 In fact, in modern terms they were bi-racial people.
 Jewish people had been going out of their way to travel around Samaria for years, but the passage says, “Jesus had to go through Samaria.”
 McNeil suggests Jesus acted on a “divine mandate,” which is necessary for reconciliation.

-Jesus’ thirst is a real need that the Samaritan woman is equipped to address which affirms her, McNeil says.
+Because Jesus’ thirst is a real need that the Samaritan woman is equipped to address, she is affirmed, McNeil says.
 As a Jewish man, Jesus had the power in this situation, and yet he requested water in a way that the woman could refuse.
 His example demonstrates how people in power can behave towards others with less power.
 But we can learn from the Samaritan woman too, says McNeil.
 The woman goes back to her people to tell them about Jesus, becoming a bridge-builder between cultures.

 Jesus laid a foundation for a diverse church, so that when the power of the Holy Spirit was unleashed on early believers, representatives of many cultures were gathered, as told in Acts Chapter 2: “Parthians, Medes, Elamites, and residents of Mesopotamia, Judea and Cappadocia, Pontus and Asia, Phrygia and Pamphylia, Egypt and the parts of Libya belonging to Cyrene, and visitors from Rome, both Jews and proselytes, Cretans and Arabs.”
 In this listing of nations we see African people from Egypt and Cyrene, as well as people from nations in Europe, Asia and the Middle East.